-Due diligences and audits within our supply chain contribute to the overall supply chain continuous improvement.
-We believe that a collaborative approach with the value chain contributed towards raised awareness on working conditions and to positively aligning our partners on our commitment to human rights.
+Due diligence and audits within our supply chain contribute to the overall continuous monitoring of our supply chain.
+We believe that a collaborative approach with the value chain contributed towards raised awareness of working conditions and to positively aligning our partners on our commitment to human rights.